-Qualifying Interest Conservation Objective as per NPWS (2021c) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect Cormorant (Phalacrocorax carbo) [A017] "To maintain the favourable conservation condition of Cormorant in Ireland's Eye SPA" as per Saltee Islands SPA (NPWS, 2011c) abundance", "Productivity rate", "Distribution", "Prey biomass availability", "Barriers to connectivity" and "Disturbance at breeding site" with "Disturbance at marine areas immediately adjacent to the colony" listed as additional Conservation Objectives for Guillemot and Razorbill.
-As explained in Table 3.2, the site of the proposed development or the habitats adjacent to it do not contain suitable habitat feeding, roosting or nesting habitat for these species.
+Qualifying Interest Conservation Objective as per NPWS (2022c) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
+Likely Significant Effect Cormorant (Phalacrocorax carbo) [A017] "To maintain the favourable conservation condition of Cormorant in Ireland's Eye SPA" as per Saltee Islands SPA (NPWS, 2011c) The Attributes of these Conservation Objectives focus on "Breeding population abundance", "Productivity rate", "Distribution", "Prey biomass availability", "Barriers to connectivity" and "Disturbance at breeding site" with "Disturbance at marine areas immediately adjacent to the colony" listed as additional Conservation Objectives for Guillemot and Razorbill.
+As explained in Table 3.2, the site of the proposed development No Herring Gull (Larus argentatus) [A184] "To maintain the favourable conservation condition of Herring Gull in Ireland's Eye SPA" as per Saltee Islands SPA (NPWS, 2011c) or the habitats adjacent to it do not contain suitable habitat feeding, roosting or nesting habitat for these species.
 Construction Phase Impacts During the construction of the proposed development, there is potential for accidental discharge of sediment and pollutants to reach Dublin Bay via the Stradbrook Stream.
 However, considering the distance between the proposed development site and the assimilative capacity of Dublin Bay, any water quality impacts would have dissipated by the time they reached the Ireland's Eye SPA.
 There is no potential for noise and vibration impacts to cause disturbance to these species in the Ireland's Eye SPA due to the size of the proposed development, the distance and the ambient noise levels already present.
-No Herring Gull (Larus argentatus) [A184] "To maintain the favourable conservation condition of Herring Gull in Ireland's Eye SPA" as per Saltee Islands SPA (NPWS, 2011c) No Kittiwake (Rissa tridactyla) [A188] "To maintain the favourable conservation condition of Kittiwake in Ireland's Eye SPA" as per Saltee Islands SPA (NPWS, 2011c) No Guillemot (Uria aalge) [A199] "To maintain the favourable conservation condition of Guillemot in Ireland's Eye SPA" as per Saltee Islands SPA (NPWS, 2011c) No
+No Kittiwake (Rissa tridactyla) [A188] "To maintain the favourable conservation condition of Kittiwake in Ireland's Eye SPA" as per Saltee Islands SPA (NPWS, 2011c) No Guillemot (Uria aalge) [A199] "To maintain the favourable conservation condition of Guillemot in Ireland's Eye SPA" as per Saltee Islands SPA (NPWS, 2011c) Operational Phase Impacts 1.
+As described in Section 2.3, Ringsend WwTP is currently being upgraded in order to comply with the Urban Wastewater Treatment Directive.
+During the operational phase of No